NEW: Militant group Ansaru claims responsibility for kidnapping of 7 foreign workers

 The gunmen first attacked a prison, burning two police trucks, public service broadcaster Voice of Nigeria reported, citing state police spokesman Hassan Muhammed.

 They then killed a guard at the Setraco workers camp before kidnapping the workers, Muhammed told the broadcaster.

 In December, the group claimed responsibility for the kidnapping of a French citizen near the border with Niger and for an attack on a prison in Abuja in November.

 U.S. officials say Ansaru is an offshoot of the Islamist militant group Boko Haram, which Nigerian authorities say is behind a recent rash of killings and kidnappings in the country.

 Boko Haram – whose name means “Western education is sacrilege” – has killed more than 2,800 people in an escalating campaign to impose strict Islamic law on largely Muslim northern Nigeria, according to Human Rights Watch.

 Incidents have included the killings of three North Korean doctors in northern Yobe and the killings of nine people working for a government polio vaccination program in the northern city of Kano this month.

-Nigeria launched a military crackdown on Boko Haram in January.
-Security forces have since captured one of the group's leaders and killed 17 suspected Boko Haram members in a two-day offensive.
+Nigeria launched a military crackdown on Boko Haram on New Year’s Day.
+Security forces have since captured one of the group’s leaders and killed 17 suspected Boko Haram members in a two-day offensive.

-In the past, the group attacked other Muslims who it said were on an immoral path.
+In the past, the group attacked other Muslims it felt were on an immoral path.
 But it has increasingly targeted Christians with numerous attacks on churches, as well as striking police stations.

 CNN’s Vladimir Duthiers and journalist Hassan John contributed to this report.